genjinoguchi/bc_days/README.md

 * Flat, minimal design.
 * Google keep-style post it notes.
 These should not be staticly made. -- Idea changed
 * Use a really special about page.
 Maybe a play (use jackcheng.com/about for inspiration)

+Things to fix
+* That super ugly about panel.
+* I'd like the tabs to slide in as cards (google :D)